RoamTouch/gestureaction-takeselfie-android/README.md

 ## How it works

-GestureActionTakeSelfie implements GKActionInterface that exposes the gesture name with getActionID().
+GestureActionTakeSelfie implements GKActionInterface that exposes the gesture name with getActionID() to the API.

-Once a gesture is recognized if it matches the GKAction name in this case "Selfie", when the gesture is recognized with that given name the onGestureRecognized method is called.
+Once a gesture is recognized with the same name ("Selfie"), then onGestureRecognized is called.

 ```
 	@Override